 Every bite of these vegan birria tacos is a total dream.
-The corn tortilla, stuffed with oyster mushrooms cooked in a chili broth with spices, topped with cilantro, onion, and lime juice.
-Wow… Mexican flavors at their best.
+The corn tortilla, stuffed with the meaty oyster mushrooms, is cooked in a chili broth with spices and is topped with cilantro, onion, and lime juice.
+Wow!
+Mexican flavors at their best.

 These tacos are served with a delicious broth (consommé) on the side so you can dip your taco before each bite.

 Tacos de birria come from the state of Jalisco in Mexico and is usually made with goat meat, lamb meat, or a mixture of beef and lamb.
 Jalisco is a Western Mexican state and it is mostly known for its Mariachi music and Tequila.
 It is one of the most economically and culturally states of Mexico.